dan-fritchman/Thesis/content.md

 \setkeys{Gin}{width=\linewidth}
 ![cktgym-motivation](./fig/cktgym-motivation.jpg "ML and Circuit Research Silos")

-Machine learning research has increased by leaps in bounds, both enabling and enabled by a proliferation of high productivity open-source frameworks such as PyTorch [@pytorch] and TensorFlow [@abadi2016tensorflow].
+The frontiers of machine learning research have expanded at a rapid pace, both enabling and enabled by a proliferation of high productivity open-source frameworks such as PyTorch [@pytorch] and TensorFlow [@abadi2016tensorflow].
 ML has also been demonstrated to be of great utility across a wide range of domains.
 Image recognition, text recognition, and large language model based natural language actors serve as prime examples.
 Machine learning researchers accordingly have a broad menu of domains towards which to direct their efforts.

 Circuits are not the easiest such domain.
 Much of the requisite knowledge is confined to a comparatively small number of people.
 Perhaps more impactfully, IC research is both highly laborious to set up (complex toolchains with tons of specialty jargon), and worse still, highly access-controlled.
 Advanced process technology is the most tightly guarded ingredient.
 Recent years have increasingly made silicon PDKs (and lack of sharing them) a topic of worldwide public policy.
 Fabs have acted accordingly.